What Is Implied Volatility?

 When IV is low (calm markets, no catalysts): options are cheap.
 This favors buying strategies like long calls, long puts, and debit spreads.
 You're paying a fair price for options that could increase in value if volatility rises.

 IV by itself doesn't tell you if it's "high" or "low" — you need context.
 A stock with 40% IV might be high for a utility company and low for a biotech startup.
+IV is just one component of what you pay — for the full picture of how option prices are built, see options premium explained.

 IV Rank compares current IV to the stock's IV range over the past year.
 An IV rank of 80% means current IV is near the top of its 12-month range — options are expensive relative to recent history.